bhaskoro-muthohar/DataScienceLearning/README.md

 # DataScienceLearning
-This is private repo for data science learning
+This is a private repo for data science learning

 1. [**Pandas Training**](https://nbviewer.jupyter.org/github/bhaskoro-muthohar/DataScienceLearning/blob/Pandas/Pandas%20Practice.ipynb):  I will be using the [SF Salaries Dataset](https://www.kaggle.com/kaggle/sf-salaries) from Kaggle!